 While reading, there was a strong sense that I was a part of something timely and important.
 I was helping to complete the narrator’s wishes of amplifying these stories and the deep-rooted ongoing issue of femicide in this lesser-known area of Argentina.
 It’s a book that is designed to be discussed, the names intended to be said and shared.

-The answer to my question is – of course – no, but that didn’t make the book any less lethal or hard-hitting.
-In its simplest form, it’s a lyrical mystery book, but it works hard to be so much more.
+In its simplest form, Dead Girls is a lyrical mystery book, but it works hard to be so much more.
 It highlights just how close to this type of violence any woman in that environment can be.
 Luck is discussed by the narrator at length; she addresses the fact that she is simply “lucky” to still be alive, for neither she nor any of her close female friends to have suffered the same fate as Andrea, María Luisa or Sarita.

 Building the backgrounds of the women regarding poverty and class also illustrates that we may not be as far away from these lives as we initially think